Cryxtalix/resume_builder/README.md

 Initialise the development environment in the flake with `nix develop`, and run `generate`.

-Otherwise, install chrome or chromium and run `node app.js && chromium --headless --no-pdf-header-footer --print-to-pdf="resume.pdf" http://localhost:3000`.
-Kill the server with Ctrl-C.

-A PDF resume will be generated in the folder.

 ### Other platforms
 * Install Chromium and NodeJS.
 * Open the current folder in the terminal and run `npm install`.